 How do I keep my Black Orchid Betta fish healthy?

-To keep your fish healthy, you need to pay attention to few things.
+To keep your fish healthy, you need to pay attention to a few things.

 • What to feed your Black Orchid Betta